rya-sge/access-denied/_posts/2024-10-15-trezor-wallet-security.md

 The chips used is the OPTIGA™ Trust M (V3).

-Contrary to the firmware, the code is not open source but the producer does not restrict Trezor from freely publishing potential vulnerabilities.
+Contrary to the firmware, the code is not open source, but the producer does not restrict Trezor from freely publishing potential vulnerabilities.

 ##### About the certification